tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 ## NPL (Node Party Line) channel

-The NPL channel is used to interchange messages between dapps running on each and every node in the [cluster](../../../platform/hotpocket/overview.md#hotpocket-cluster), where HotPocket acts as an intermediary.
-The dapp sends NPL messages to HotPocket via the NPL file descriptor, and HotPocket broadcasts the message to all the connected [UNL](../../../platform/hotpocket/consensus.md#unl---unique-node-list) nodes in the cluster.
-Furthermore, the NPL messages sent by other peers are also sent to the dapp from HotPocket using this file descriptor.<br><br> The NPL message can be in any format that needs to be transferred between peers.
-This channel can be used if we cannot assure that all the dapps in the cluster nodes are generating the same particular result (e.g.- random number).
+The NPL channel is used to interchange messages between DApps running on each and every node in the [cluster](../../../platform/hotpocket/overview.md#hotpocket-cluster), where HotPocket acts as an intermediary.
+The DApp sends NPL messages to HotPocket via the NPL file descriptor, and HotPocket broadcasts the message to all the connected [UNL](../../../platform/hotpocket/consensus.md#unl---unique-node-list) nodes in the cluster.
+Furthermore, the NPL messages sent by other peers are also sent to the DApp from HotPocket using this file descriptor.<br><br> The NPL message can be in any format that needs to be transferred between peers.
+This channel can be used if we cannot assure that all the DApps in the cluster nodes are generating the same particular result (e.g.- random number).
 Hence, using this channel we can share the result between all the nodes and elect one result upon agreement.

 ### Read NPL messages